 ‘You don’t have to travel far to feel as though you are on holiday, and you don’t need to be away for long to feel recuperated.’
-Last week Plankbridge co-founder Jane stayed just down the road from the Plankbridge workshop at Tokenhill Dorset, where there are two Plankbridge Cabins for guests to stay.
+Last week Plankbridge co-founder Jane enjoyed a staycation just down the road from the Plankbridge workshop at Tokenhill Dorset, where there are two Plankbridge Cabins for guests to stay.
 In this blog, Jane tells us about her stay in one of these beautiful huts.

 It was so good to grab a Sunday night’s stay at Tokenhill Dorset before the new working week began.
 This beautiful farm with two Plankbridge huts is situated amidst the rolling hills between Piddletrenthide and Cheselbourne.
 I stayed in Spindleberry hut with its gorgeous red interior (chosen from our very own colour card).